the-draupnir-project/draupnir-documentation/docs/protections/block-invitations-on-server-protection.md

 :::

-This protection blocks invitations on your homserver based on the lists that Draupnir is subscribed to.
+This protection blocks invitations on your homeserver based on the lists that Draupnir is subscribed to.

 ## Which policies will result in a rejected invitation